The safest preparation is to move your horse out of the area likely to be impacted by an emergency.

 You should include the following items in your horse emergency kit:

-- food and water for a minimum of three days
+- food and water for a minimum of five days

 - feed buckets